Teen Fentanyl Abuse: What Parents Need to Know

 • Loss of consciousness

-If your child has never had their own prescription for fentanyl, they may have begun using it after becoming dependent on another opioid medication.
-Another person who has access to prescription or illegal fentanyl may have been introduced fentanyl to your teen as an illegal recreational drug.
+If your child has never had a prescription for fentanyl, they may have started using it after becoming dependent on another opioid medication.
+In another scenario, an individual with access to prescription or illegal fentanyl may have introduced the drug to your teen as an illegal recreational drug.

 What Are the Signs of Fentanyl Overdose?

 A fentanyl overdose is a medical emergency.
-Overdose can occur when if the individual has never used fentanyl before, has not used it for a long time, does not known they have taken fentanyl, has a low body weight, or has a low tolerance to opioids.3 Any of the following signs could indicate a fentanyl overdose: 9
+Overdose can occur when if the individual has never used fentanyl before, has not used it for a long time, doesn’t know they’ve taken fentanyl, has a low body weight, or has a low tolerance to opioids.3 Any of the following signs could indicate a fentanyl overdose:

 • Inability to wake up or speak